 The school must include the contracted third-party housing among the locations for which it fulfills the requirements for reporting campus crime and safety information.

 If the bookstore is on campus or in any off-campus building or property the school owns or controls, the school must include the bookstore among the locations for which it reports campus crime and safety information.
-See Volume 2 and The Handbook for Campus Safety and Security Reporting for more information.
+See Volume 2 for more information.

 - Campus security reference